cncf-tags/container-device-interface/README.md

 ## What is CDI?

-CDI (Container Device Interface), is a [specification](SPEC.md), for container- runtimes, to support third-party devices.
+CDI (Container Device Interface), is a [specification](SPEC.md), for container-runtimes, to support third-party devices.

 It introduces an abstract notion of a device as a resource.
 Such devices are uniquely specified by a fully-qualified name that is constructed from a vendor